SemihDurmaz54/C/Asal düzenle/README.md

-fo find if the number is prime or not
+fo find if the number is prime or not.